ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 Changing resources or subnets that are reserved for {{site.data.keyword.vmwaresolutions_full}} can impact management operations.

-## Changing vCenter Server resources and their impact on the system
+## Changing vCenter Server resources and their impact on the system (V1.8 and earlier)

 The following table lists the operations that might be impacted if the SSO administrator changes VMware vCenter Server resources outside of the {{site.data.keyword.vmwaresolutions_short}} console.
 If a solution to recover is available, it is provided as well.

+This table is applicable to versions V1.8 and earlier only.
+For V1.9 and later, if the VMware vCenter Server instance is in a **Ready to Use** state, you can modify the virtual datacenter, cluster, switches, port groups, and data store names from the VMware vSphere Web Client.

 Table 1.
-Operations that are impacted by changing VMware resources
+Operations that impacted by changing VMware resources

 | Attempted change  | Impacted operations  | Severity  | Recovery method  |
 |:------------- |:------------- |:--------------|:--------------|